abedin-ashraf/ResideHub/README.md

 # Tech Stack

-- Frontend - HTML5, Tailwind css, React JS
+- Frontend - HTML5, Tailwind CSS, React JS
 - Backend - NodeJS, ExpressJS
 - Database - MySql

 # How to Run

-- First, clone the github repo
+- First, clone the GitHub repo
-- Then, install the dependencies by opening the terminal with path as that of cloned github folder and do the following
+- Then, install the dependencies by opening the terminal with the path as that of the cloned GitHub folder and do the following

-  - For Client side, cd client
+  - For the Client side, cd client

           npm install

-  - For Server side, cd server
+  - For the Server side, cd server

           npm install

-- Install MySql workbench if you don't have one, and then import the export.sql file under database folder in workbench.
+- Install MySql workbench if you don't have one, and then import the export.sql file under the database folder in Workbench.

-- Then in server folder create a file "config_sql.js" add localhost name, database name, username and password of your sql workbench and export it.
+- Then in the server folder create a file "config_sql.js" Add the localhost name, database name, username, and password of your SQL workbench and export it.

 - Now to run, type the following

-  - For client,
+  - For the client,

           npm run start